 In Hawaii, you will probably spend half of your time in the sea.
 A great magical world of underwater exploration awaits…

-10. Bike on a Lava Path in Hawaii Volcanoes National Park
+10. Explore Hawaii Volcanoes National Park

 Hawaii Volcanoes National Park is one of the most impressive natural landscapes to be witnessed on planet earth.
-In certain circumstances, taking it in by bicycle is the way to go. *Note: at the moment (August 2018) this activity probably isn’t possible.
+In certain circumstances, taking it in by bicycle is the way to go.

 Apart from food, accommodation will probably be your biggest expense whilst backpacking Hawaii.
-There are a number of backpacker hostels spread out across the islands.

 If you rent a campervan on one of the islands, you can sleep just about anywhere you want (that isn’t a main tourist destination).
+If you are looking for a little more luxury, then check out the best VRBOs in Hawaii, too.

 To become familiar with some of the top hostels in Hawaii for backpackers, check out these in-depth hostel guides: